Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Market method

-This method compares intangible assets to similar transactions in the market.
+This method compares intangible assets to similar market transactions.
 It is useful for commonly traded intangible assets, such as patents and trademarks.

 Analysis of comparable transactions